Miu Watanabe: DDT Pro Wrestling (2018–present)

 Due to TJPW being under the same CyberFight flagship, Watanabe has competed in various of DDT Pro Wrestling's events.
 She made her first appearance at DDT Tokyo Idol Festival 2018 on August 3, where she teamed up with her Up Up Girls stablemates Hikari Noa, Pinano Pipipipi, Raku, and Danshoku Dino to defeat Hyper Misao, Makoto Oishi, Yuki Kamifuku, Akari Saho, Aya Kajishima, Mayu Yoshikawa and Sanshiro Takagi.
 Watanabe also participated in some of DDT's signature events such as DDT Judgement, making her first appearance at the Judgement 2019: DDT 22nd Anniversary on February 17, where she teamed up with Hikari Noa and Natsumi Maki in a losing effort against Bakurestu Sisters (Nodoka Tenma, Yuki Aino) and Yuna Manase as a result of a six-woman tag team match.
 At DDT Street Pro Wrestling In Tokyo Idol Festival 2019 on August 2, Watanabe competed in another battle royal for the Ironman Heavymetalweight Championship won by Momomi Wagatsuma who dethroned the previous champion Yukio Sakaguchi.
 The match also involved other notable opponents such as Yukio Naya and other idols like Natsumi Misake and Rise Shiokawa.
 Another signature event in which Watanabe competed was the DDT Ultimate Party, making her first appearance at the Ultimate Party 2019 edition from November 3, where she teamed up with Rika Tatsumi as "Hakuchuumu" and defeated Neo Biishiki-gun (Misao and Sakisama) to win the Princess Tag Team Championship.

-Pro Wrestling Noah (2021)
+Pro Wrestling Noah (2021–Present)

 At CyberFight Festival 2021, a cross over event promoted by all DDT, TJPW and Pro Wrestling Noah on June 6, 2021, Watanabe teamed up with Rika Tatsumi and unsuccessfully fought Shoko Nakajima and Hyper Misao, and Bakuretsu Sisters (Nodoka Tenma and Yuki Aino).

+At CyberFight Festival 2022, She participated in the Princess of Princess Championship Next Challenger Decision 4-Way Match.
+She faced Rika Tatsumi, Mizuki, and Yuki Kamifuku, with Mizuki winning the match.

+In Keiji Muto Grand Final Pro-Wrestling "Last-Love".
+This was Keiji Muto's retirement show, which was primarily a NOAH-promoted event (though featuring cross-promotional matches).
+Miu Watanabe competed in a TJPW-presented match on the card, known as the TJPW Spark 8-Man Tag Team Match.

+She was on the losing team of Mizuki, Maki Itoh, and Yuki Arai against Yuka Sakazaki, Miyu Yamashita, Shoko Nakajima, and Rika Tatsumi.